lizhanmit/learning-notes/data-structures-and-algorithms-note/data-structures-and-algorithms-note.md

   - Adaptive: if the source list has some element already sorted, it will try not to re-order them.
   - Non-Adaptive Sorting: force every single element to be re-ordered, not taking into account the elements which are already sorted.

+#### Bubble Sort

+A comparison-based algorithm in which each pair of adjacent elements is compared and elements are swapped if they are not in order.

+O(n^2) - not suitable for large set of data.

 #### Insertion Sort

+Divide the list into two sub-list: sorted and unsorted.
+Then it takes one element at a time and finds an appropriate location in sorted sub-list and insert it.

+worst - O(n^2)

+stable

 1. a[2]跟a[1]比，if a[2] < a[1]，a[1]的值赋给a[2]。
 2. a[2]跟a[0]比，if a[2] < a[0]，a[0]的值赋给a[1]。a[2]的值赋给a[0]。